ralphje/imagemounter/docs/commandline.rst

 Advanced toggles
 ^^^^^^^^^^^^^^^^
+:command:`imount` has some facilities that automatically detect some types of disks and volumes.
+However, these facilities may sometimes fail and can be disabled if needed.

+.. cmdoption:: --stats
+               --no-stats

-If :option:`--stats` is enabled, additional volume information is obtained from the :command:`fsstat` command.
+   With stats rerieval is enabled, additional volume information is obtained from the :command:`fsstat` command.
 This could possibly slow down mounting and may cause random issues such as partitions being unreadable.
 However, this additional information will probably include some useful information related to the volume system and is required for commands such as :option:`--reconstruct`.

-.. cmdoption:: --stats
-               -s

-   Although stats retrieval is enabled by default, :option:`--stats` can be used to override :option:`--no-stats`.
+   Stats retrieval is enabled by default, but :option:`--stats` can be used to override :option:`--no-stats`.

-.. cmdoption:: --no-stats
+.. cmdoption:: --raid
-               -n

-   Disables the retrieval of statistics (see :option:`--stats`)
+               --no-raid

    By default, a detection is ran to detect whether the volume is part of a (former) RAID array.
 You can disable the RAID check with :option:`--no-raid`.

-.. cmdoption:: --raid

-   Enables the detection of RAID arrays, which is enabled by default (can be used to override :option:`--no-raid`).
+If you provide both :option:`--raid` and :option:`--no-raid`, :option:`raid` wins.

-.. cmdoption:: --no-raid
+.. cmdoption:: --single

-   Disables the detection of RAID arrays.
+               --no-single

    :command:`imount` will, by default, try to detect whether the disk that is being mounted, contains an entire volume system, or only a single volume.
 If you know your volumes are not single volumes, or you know they are, use :option:`--no-single` and :option:`--single` respectively.

-.. cmdoption:: --single

-   Forces the mounting of the disk as a single volume.

-.. cmdoption:: --no-single

-   Prevents trying to identify the disk as a single volume if no volume system is found.
+   Where :option:`--single` forces the mounting of the disk as a single volume, :option:`--no-single` will prevent the identification of the disk as a single volume if no volume system is found.